Risk score

 Calculating the risk score for an endpoint consists of the following two steps:

 1. Configure or update the lookup table.
-Traceable provides default values in the lookup table which will work for the majority of use cases.
-Before you change the default values, make sure that you understand your API environment and the possible scores combinations of likelihood and impact.
-The values can be between 0-10.
+Traceable provides default values in the lookup table that will work for the majority of use cases.
+Before you change the default values, make sure that you understand your API environment and the possible score combinations of likelihood and impact.
+The values can be between 0 and 10.

 2. Find the intersection value of likelihood and impact in the lookup table to determine the risk score.